 3. Visit the History of Varna Museum

-Originally built in 1851, this building was once the Belgian Embassy, a hotel, and prison before becoming the History of Varna Museum.
+Originally built in 1851, this building was once the Belgian Embassy, a hotel, and a prison before becoming the History of Varna Museum.
 This museum’s exhibits take you through the post-independence age (1878-1939) of Varna with recreated rooms from the period, a photography and postcard collection, and other artifacts, including historic brewing equipment.
-Admission is 4 BGN.
+It’s a great place to learn more about this often-overlooked city.
+Admission is 5 BGN.

 4. Check out the Ethnographic Museum